UEFA Football Law Programme (UEFA FLP)

 Estimated hours of learning:

 Every second year.
-Third intake starts in autumn 2019
+Fourth intake in autumn 2021

 Istanbul (Turkey), Rijeka (Croatia), Venice (Italy) and Nyon (Switzerland)